 Social Media Platforms provide a venue for conversations between people, not companies.
 People want to have conversations with experts who are passionate about their work and who are empowered to act on feedback received from the community.
-Make sure who ever is in charge of your social media efforts knows about your company mission, and has a full understanding of your policies, products and services.
+Make sure whoever is in charge of your social media efforts knows your company’s mission, and has a full understanding of your policies, products and services.
 They should also be reliable and dedicated to act on feedback that is received.

 - Set Guidelines

 A social media policy is extremely important for your company and should be developed before you engage in conversations through Social Media.
 This policy will offer your employees guidelines on the appropriate way to engage in online conversations.

 There are many social media platforms to engage in, but not all of them may make sense for your business.
 Whatever your strategy, it should start or further a discussion that illustrates your company’s commitment to creating conversations and online relationships.

 3. Join the Conversation